ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/pipeline/_index.md

 Here, a submission script is stored in `local_repo:` (the root of a local repository).
 Alternatively, a `remote_repo:` can be provided, corresponding to the root of a remote repository.
 Note that only one of these is necessary.
 If `local_repo` is omitted, a clone of `remote_repo` will be created by `initialise()`.
 If `local_repo` is included, `initialise()` will check whether or not the local repository is clean.
 The submission script itself (usually, a single line of code that points to the processing / analysis script) should either be written in `script` or stored in a text file in `script_path`, which can be absolute or relative to the root of the repo.

-The download sync using this yaml file will look in the `default_input_namespace` of the remote registry (`remote_data_registry_url:`) for the latest version of the `human/infection/SARS-CoV-2` data product and download it, syncing all of the associated metadata into the local registry.
+The download sync using this yaml file will look in the `default_input_namespace` of the remote registry (`remote_data_registry_url:`, SCRC's by default) for the latest version of the `human/infection/SARS-CoV-2` data product and download it, syncing all of the associated metadata into the local registry.

 The Julia script (found in `local_repo`/path/submission_script.jl) will do the work: